Skip to main content

 • Commonwealth employees.

-Whether an employee is entitled to accumulate or take leave during a period of workers compensation will depend on the workers compensation law that applies to them.
+Whether an employee is entitled to accrue or take leave during a period of workers compensation will depend on the workers compensation law that applies to them.

-Section 130 of the Fair Work Act 2009 says that employees aren’t entitled to accumulate or take leave during a period of workers compensation unless the workers compensation law permits it.
+Section 130 of the Fair Work Act 2009 says that employees aren’t entitled to accrue or take leave during a period of workers compensation unless:

 Please access the links to the workers compensation regulator in your state or territory for advice on workers compensation.

-Yes.
-Generally, annual leave will accumulate during workers compensation if the employee would have otherwise been entitled to the accumulation had they not been on workers compensation.
+In New South Wales, Queensland, Tasmania, Victoria and Western Australia annual leave will accrue during workers compensation if the employee would have otherwise been entitled to the accrual had they not been on workers compensation.

 As workers compensation law can provide for specific leave entitlements, please contact the workers compensation regulator in your state or territory for further advice.

-The rules on annual leave accumulation can be different for employees if they're totally incapacitated on workers compensation for 52 weeks or more.
+The rules on annual leave accrual can be different for employees if they're totally incapacitated on workers compensation for 52 weeks or more.

-If an employee has been on workers compensation with total incapacity for 52 weeks or more, annual leave accumulation is treated as having been taken and paid for by the workers compensation payments.
+Annual leave for these employees is treated as having been taken and paid for by the workers compensation payments.

 However, employees that get annual leave loading under an award or agreement, still get paid the loading for the period of annual leave that is treated as having been taken and already paid.